craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 ### Loyalists
 The loyalists in the first level are the weakest of them all - the elders, the children, the limbless.
 Few could survive a direct confrontation, and fewer could create an advantage to strike intruders against.
 The plan of action for any loyalists is to disengage and retreat to the nearest *Kobolted Door* to report the incident.

-When they are not retreating from intruders, they are harvesting lichen and algae from pools of water, hunting rodents and small insects, and producing simple arms, armors, and textiles with the tools and supplies given to them by their Kobold keepers.
+When they are not retreating from intruders, they are harvesting lichen and algae from pools of water in the [[#Uncut Tunnels]], hunting rodents and small insects, and producing simple arms, armors, and textiles with the tools and supplies given to them by their Kobold keepers.

 ### Unusual Rodents
 A population of Unusual Rodents has escaped containment and survived the meager hunts of the loyalists.